Early Bird Discount

 Day 13 – 16

-We cross into Namibia and join the Bushmen for a guided walk before continuing to Windhoek and Etosha National Park.
+Our journey takes us to Namibia where we join the Bushmen for a guided walk before continuing to Windhoek and Etosha National Park.
 This vast reserve of over 20,000 sq km surrounds a central salt pan.
-We spend two days in the area mixing vehicle based game-drives with static viewings.
-From Etosha we turn further south to Damaraland, an area of eerie landscapes and barren rocky outcrops, to Spitzkoppe (sometimes known as the ‘Matterhorn of Africa’) where there is the opportunity to see some Bushman paintings.
+We spend two days in the area mixing vehicle-based game-drives with static viewings.
+From Etosha, we turn further south to Damaraland, an area of eerie landscapes and barren rocky outcrops, to Spitzkoppe (sometimes known as the ‘Matterhorn of Africa’) where there is the opportunity to see some Bushman paintings.

 Day 17 – 21

 We reach the Atlantic coast and sandwiched between ocean and desert is Namibia’s premier coastal getaway, Swakopmund.
-Relax and enjoy the local cafe culture or try some adrenaline pumping optional activities such as quad-biking, sand-boarding and skydiving!
-We continue south pausing at Solitaire before reaching the world’s oldest desert at Sossusvlei.
-Rising early we enter the Namib Naukluft Park before dawn, and (energy permitting) climb one of the massive sand dunes to watch sunrise over the vast sand sea.
+Relax and enjoy the local cafe culture or try some adrenaline-pumping optional activities such as quad-biking, sand-boarding and skydiving!
+We continue south pausing at a bush camp just outside of Solitaire before reaching the world’s oldest desert at Sossusvlei.
+Rising early we enter the Namib Naukluft Park before dawn, and (energy permitting) climb one of the massive sand dunes to watch a sunrise over the vast sand sea.
 From here we head on a 4 x4 vehicle to walk through the desert dunes of Sossusvlei & Deadsvlei area.

 Day 22 – 25

 Further south we visit another natural wonder of Africa – the Fish River Canyon, second-largest in the world.
-Finally we cross into South Africa and after a night at camp on the banks of the Gariep (Orange) River we drive into cosmopolitan Cape Town, one of the world’s most attractive cities before our South West Safari ends.
+We pause the night at camp on the banks of the Gariep (Orange) River, before crossing the border to South Africa.
+It's then off to cosmopolitan Cape Town, one of the world’s most attractive cities before our South West Safari ends.

 The Optional Adventure pass covers the following: